k4lm3d/k4lm3d.github.io/source/_posts/torn/investing-in-the-stock-market.md

 <!-- 💰 Use Money To Buy Points -->

 Slowly but surely, I grind and grind to make millions of dollars.
-I studied about the `Points Market` and then, bought 25 points.
+I studied about the **Points Market** and then, bought 25 points.
 I went to haitus for 46 days and then started to grind again.

 <!-- 🎫 Use Points To Unlock Stock Ticketer -->
 <!-- 📈 Invest In The Stock Market -->

-Yesterday, I withdrawed 3 million from `Cayman Island's Bank`, returned home, and bought 60 points from the `Points Market`.
-I exchanged 50 points for a `Stock Ticker` and I studied about Torn City Stock Exchange.
-Then today, I bought 400,000+ worth of shares from West Side University.
+Yesterday, I withdrawed 3 million from **Cayman Island's Bank**, returned home, and bought 60 points from the Points Market.
+I exchanged 50 points for a **Stock Ticker** and I studied about **Torn City Stock Exchange**.
+Then today, I bought 400,000+ worth of shares from **West Side University**.

 <!-- ⛳ Goals -->